Selecting Crack Filler and Crack Sealer

 WELCOME to The Pavemade Crack Repair Master Guide, your easy-to-read practical field guide to asphalt repair.
-This aims to serve as your reliable guide and state-of-the-art data resource that would take you to the “world” of asphalt and concrete repair.
-Not only it covers a broad scope of topics that ranges from identifying different types of cracks, but it also introduces you to various sealants and fillers and to application techniques on how to fix cracks.
+This aims to serve as your reliable guide and state-of-the-art data resource that would take you to the world of asphalt and concrete repair.
+Not only does it cover a broad scope of topics that ranges from identifying different types of cracks, but it also introduces you to various sealants and fillers and to application techniques on how to fix cracks.

-This Guide was made to be a helpful tool, may you be a starter or already an expert.
-Through this, newbies will understand the right steps to completely and correctly fix a client’s parking, lot, driveway, or even a roadway.
+This guide was made to be a helpful tool, whether you are just starting out or already an expert.
+Through this, newbies will understand the right steps to completely and correctly fix a client’s parking lot, driveway, or even a roadway.
 For professional sealcoating contractors, we included thorough discussions of particular topics of materials and methods of application.

-We have made this venture with eagerness and we know that having The Pavemade Guide will add up to our customer’s ideologies about concrete and asphalt maintenance.
-We plan to have a continuous update on this Guide. and its success will depend on your valued feedbacks.
-We would want you to inspire us with your input and give comments regarding the Guide’s content, style and usefulness to your business.
-If you would want to give suggestions and contribute ideas, feel free to contact us.
+We hope to curate a comprehensive guide about concrete and asphalt maintenance.
+We plan to have a continuous update on this guide and its success will depend on your valuable feedback.
+We would want you to inspire us with your input and give comments regarding the guide’s content, style and usefulness to your business.
+If you would want to give suggestions and contribute ideas, feel free to contact us!

 What Are Pavement Cracks?